Best Extra Firm Mattress - In Depth Mattress Reviews

 When buying a firm mattress, thickness is a great indicator on just how firm it will be.
 This is because the thicker mattresses on the market include some sort of extra padding to make your mattress softer and more comfortable to lay on.

 Even firm mattresses can end up with additional padding in the design.
 To help truly get the best mattress, you want to look for a mattress that has little to no top padding.
-Thinner mattresses help to indicate that there isn’t any extra unwanted padding.
+Thinner spring mattresses help to indicate that there isn’t any extra unwanted padding.
 Looking at the internal makeup of any potential mattresses to make sure you are getting what you want.
 Spring mattresses will have more bounce, but can still be firm.

 While it does not directly impact your bed, you need to consider your pillows that will be used with it.
 If you are interested in using an extra-firm mattress, you need to make sure your pillows are not going to impact the purpose of this kind of mattress.

 For example, extra firm mattresses serve to provide as little disruption to your spine’s natural alignment as possible.
 If you are laying on your stomach or back, but your pillows are very high, it can cause severe neck discomfort.